blog

 When calibrating tools, environment conditions such as temperature, humidity and air quality can impact the consistency and accuracy of your calibration test results just as much as dirt, wear or damage on the tool or the test equipment.

 Avoiding this is usually means observing the manufacturer’s guidelines and logging the test conditions under which the calibrations took place.
-On highly specialist or sensitive equipment, fluctuations in conditions can lead to tool damage or malfunction, so engaging external calibration services who can conduct such tests under ultra-controlled conditions may be necessary.
+On highly specialist or sensitive equipment, controlled conditions protect your tools and ensure consistent, accurate results.
+Engaging external calibration services who live and breathe these ultra-controlled conditions is often the most cost-efficient way to guarantee the validity of the calibration..

 Always ensure that regardless of whether conducted internally or externally, environmental conditions are captured as part of the calibration record in case you need to rule out such factors in any root cause analysis for any failures.